Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

 Q: How to update the search index?
 A: The best option to update search index is to setup cron job task for it.
 Also you may manually update search indexes through WordPress Sphinx Search administrative interface.

+Q: How to run indexer manually
+A: Open terminal and run following command: /path/to/indexer -c /path/to/sphinx.conf --rotate --all

+Q: When I run searchd or indexer I got ERROR: invalid section type 'X-Powered-By' in ../sphinx.conf line 1 col 1.
+A: You are using CGI version of php, by default it shows a http header like "X-Powered-By: PHP/4.3.6" To prevent this, PHP needs to be invoked with the '-q' option for 'quiet'.
+Open sphinx.conf in editor and change first line to:
+#!/usr/bin/php -q

+Q: I got WARNING: index 'wp_main': preload: failed to open /path/to/indexes/wp_main.sph No such file or directory; NOT SERVING
+A: That means you have no indexes to serve.
+You need to build them.
+You may do it via wp-admin or manually:
+On wp-admin>Settings>Sphinx Search page click "Re-index WordPress index" Or use run this command manually in terminal:
+/path/to/indexer -c ../etc/sphinx.conf --all --rotate

 == Screenshots ==